JOHN CONNOR, DAVID CORBETT, DENISE HAMILTON, STEVE MOSBY,

-What made you choose crime as your bookís subject?
+What made you chose crime as your book's subject?

 What do you consider is the most important element in crime writing?

-What does it mean to be included in the Orion New Blood Series?
+What does it mean to you to be included in the Orion New Blood series?

 What do you think of the current trends in the genre?

-Some do not consider the genre to be ďliteraryĒ enough and at times it does not get the accolade it deserves.
-Do you believe that this is the case and if so do you have any views on how peopleís views might be changed?
+Some do not consider the genre to be “literary” enough and at times it does not get the accolade it deserves.
+Do you believe that this is the case and if so have you any views on how people’s views might be changed?

-What novels were early books that you read, that either influenced you, or made you take up writing?
+What novels were the early books that you read, that either influenced you, or made you take up the pen?